icn-navigator/Documentation/Handover Documents/For Developers.md

 The ICN Navigator frontend uses **Mapbox** via the [`@rnmapbox/maps`](https://github.com/rnmapbox/maps) library to power the interactive map view.

-**Configuration:** The Mapbox access token is required to load files - see the main `README.md` for setup instructions
+**Configuration:** The Mapbox access token is required to load files - see the main `README.md` for setup instructions.

 #### Future Development